December 2013 - Posts

 Recently, I had the pleasure of meeting with two Fort Bliss Soldiers

-SPC Tyler Grouse and SPC Joshua Martin who both founded and minister
+SPC Tyler Rouse and SPC Joshua Martin who both founded and minister

 “NO D.U.I.
 El Paso”(NDEP)